 How endpoint monitoring works

 If the monitoring protocol is set as HTTP or HTTPS, the Traffic Manager probing agent makes a GET request to the endpoint using the protocol, port, and relative path given.
-If it gets back a 200-OK response, then that endpoint is considered healthy.
+If it gets back a 200-OK response, or any of the responses configured in the Expected status code *ranges, then that endpoint is considered healthy.
 If the response is a different value, or, if no response is received within the timeout period specified, then the Traffic Manager probing agent re-attempts according to the Tolerated Number of Failures setting (no re-attempts are done if this setting is 0).
 If the number of consecutive failures is higher than the Tolerated Number of Failures setting, then that endpoint is marked as unhealthy.

 If the monitoring protocol is TCP, the Traffic Manager probing agent initiates a TCP connection request using the port specified.
 If the endpoint responds to the request with a response to establish the connection, that health check is marked as a success and the Traffic Manager probing agent resets the TCP connection.
 If the response is a different value, or if no response is received within the timeout period specified, the Traffic Manager probing agent re-attempts according to the Tolerated Number of Failures setting (no re-attempts are made if this setting is 0).
 If the number of consecutive failures is higher than the Tolerated Number of Failures setting, then that endpoint is marked unhealthy.

 In all cases, Traffic Manager probes from multiple locations and the consecutive failure determination happens within each region.
 This also means that endpoints are receiving health probes from Traffic Manager with a higher frequency than the setting used for Probing Interval.